A snapshot overview of schools in Madrid that are considered (although not necessarily chosen) by English-speaking expat parents.

 King's College (British School of Madrid)

 On three sites, the main one for pre-nursery to sixth form in the countryside between the city and the mountains, the second for pupils from age three to 16 in the residential area of La Moraleja in Madrid and the third for pre-nursery to year 2 in Chamartin.
-All previously run by King’s education group, which was founded in Spain and managed four schools in the country; now bought and taken over unexpectedly by Inspired Education in October 2019.
-Just over 40 per cent of students gained A*-A at A-Level in 2018.
-Inspected by the Independent Schools Inspectorate.
+All previously run by King’s education group, and managed four schools in the country; now bought and taken over, unexpectedly, by Inspired Education in October 2019.
+Just over 40 per cent of students gained A*-A at A-Level recently.
+Inspected by the Independent Schools Inspectorate (ISI) for British Schools Overseas.

-Adapted National Curriculum for England/IGCSEs/A-Levels; ages 3-18; co-ed; day; independent; privately owned; 870 pupils
+Adapted National Curriculum for England / IGCSE / A-Level; ages 3-18; co-ed; day; independent; privately owned; 870 students

 The first British school in Spain, founded in 1967 by the parents of the current head.
 Now located in La Morleja.
-Traditional British education with rigorous academics leading to 71 percent of students gaining A*-A at IGCSE and an impressive 63 per cent of students achieving A*-A at A-Level in 2018 with eight graduates offered places at Oxford.
+Traditional British education with rigorous academics leading to over 70 per cent of students gaining A*-A at IGCSE.
+Mighty impressive A-Level results, as well with several graduates offered places at Oxfbridge.

 St George International Madrid